Especializa/nativescript-ng-shadow/README.md

    documentation](https://developer.android.com/training/material/shadows-clipping.html)
    it's not the only part.
 Then, `translationZ` will add extra distance to the surface and it's mainly used for animations.
-1. **2.1.X** Override Android default StateListAnimator as explained below
+1. **2.1.X** Override Android default StateListAnimator as explained below:

 ### Override Android default StateListAnimator

 Android buttons are split into three categories: floating, raised and flat.
 Different from labels and other ui elements, each button category has its own state animator.
-So, when buttons as tapped, Android does affect their elevation (and z translation) in a way that Angular is not notified.
+So, when buttons are tapped, Android does affect their elevation (and z translation) in a way that Angular is not notified.
 At the end of tap animation, buttons get back to resting defaults (i.e. raised button's `elevation` at 2dp and `translationZ` at 0) overriding the shadow stablished by this plugin.